 A person with stage 1 chronic kidney disease (CKD) has kidney damage with a glomerular filtration rate (GFR) at a normal or high level greater than 90 ml/min.
 There are usually no symptoms to indicate the kidneys are damaged.
-Because kidneys do a good job even when they’re not functioning at 100%, most people will not know they have stage 1 CKD.
-If they do find out they’re in stage 1, it is usually because they were being tested for another condition such as diabetes or high blood pressure (the two leading causes of kidney disease).
+Because kidneys do a good job even when they’re not functioning at 100 percent, most people will not know they have stage 1 CKD.
+If they do find out they’re in stage 1, it’s usually because they were being tested for another condition such as diabetes or high blood pressure (the two leading causes of kidney disease).

 Other ways a person may discover they are in stage 1 CKD include:

 Regular testing for protein in the urine and serum creatinine can show whether the kidney damage is progressing.
 Living a healthy lifestyle can help slow the progression of kidney disease.
 It is recommended that people in stage 1 CKD: